2025 Sustainability Goal: Advancing a Circular Economy

 We will advance a circular economy by delivering solutions to close the resource loops in key markets.

-Many of our planet’s natural resources are increasingly in short supply – fresh water is scarce, fossil fuel supplies are finite and costs for businesses, governments and society are becoming more burdensome.
+Many of our planet’s natural resources are increasingly under pressure from over- or badly managed consumption.
+In addition, the global population is increasing and standards of living are trending upwards.
 More than ever, it’s clear we need to change our behavior and transition to a level of sustainable consumption.

 Transitioning to a circular economy is not only vital to the preservation and protection of our planet’s natural resources, but also to the success of businesses at Dow.
 According to the Ellen MacArthur Foundation, circular supply chains that increase the rate of recycling, reuse and remanufacturing could generate more than $1 trillion a year by 2025.
-Because of our leadership position in the manufacturing of materials for use in plastic packaging and water solutions, in particular, we have a unique opportunity to take a leading role in supporting the development and implementation of the circular economy, taking into account a product’s lifecycle – from creation to use to disposal – in everything we do and create.
+Because of our leadership position in manufacturing and materials technology, as well as our global reach across many sectors, we have a very strong opportunity to take a leading role in supporting the development and implementation of the circular economy, taking into account a product’s lifecycle – from creation to use to disposal – in everything we do and create.

 Dow will collaborate to implement six major projects that deliver solutions and advance the circular economy.
 Our key performance indicator is the number of projects implemented.